fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

 Hello from inner!
 ```

 Cool!
-Wait what was the point of all this again ? 🫠
+Wait, what was the point of all this again? 🫠

-We can now dynamically construct a graph of Nix expressions at build time and link them to a top level derivation.
+We can now dynamically construct a graph of Nix expressions at build time and link them to a top-level derivation.

 Imagine any tool that has knowledge of the code graph such as CMake, Bazel or even `-MD` for `gcc`.

-We can leverage these tools at the top-level derivation to construct a series of additional derivations for each "module" -- giving us the hermetic seal of Nix but all the incremental builds of these language toolchains!
+We can leverage these tools at the top-level derivation to construct a series of additional derivations for each "module" -- giving us the hermetic seal of Nix, but all the incremental builds of these language toolchains!

 No more `lang2nix`.
 Derivations can now parse lockfiles and generate derivations for all the packages without incurring the cost of IFD.

-The work on _dynamic-derivations_ is still somewhat new, but I agree with [@ericson2314](https://github.com/ericson2314) that this will unlock a whole range of new simpler UX for Nix users.
+The work on _dynamic-derivations_ is still somewhat new, but I agree with [@ericson2314](https://github.com/ericson2314) that this will unlock a whole range of new, simpler UX for Nix users.

-What can you come up with ? 💪
+What can you come up with? 💪

-Many thanks to my good friend Mark Williams ([@markrwilliams](https://github.com/markrwilliams)) who hacked on this stuff late into the night after PlanetNix and John Ericson ([@ericson2314](https://github.com/ericson2314)) who put up with me asking him a ton of questions as I wandered around this new feature. 🙇
+Many thanks to my good friend Mark Williams ([@markrwilliams](https://github.com/markrwilliams)), who hacked on this stuff late into the night after PlanetNix, and John Ericson ([@ericson2314](https://github.com/ericson2314)), who put up with me asking a ton of questions as I wandered around this new feature. 🙇